kaievns/graphql-mock/README.md

 # GraphQL Client Side Mocking

-This is a little library that helps with the apollo graphql projects testing.
+This is a library that helps with the apollo graphql projects testing.
+Comparing to a vanilla apollo testing setup this enables the following:
-Essentially it's a wrapper over the `SchemaLink` to make it a bit more useful in a React app testing schenario.

-At the basic level it adds two things: an option to check which queries were sent, and mock responses.
+* to specify an exact response data
+* test failure states
+* test loading states
+* assert which exact quieries and mutations sent by your code
+* assert exact variables that sent along with queries/mutations

-## Installation & Usage
+## Installation & Setup

 ```
 npm add -D graphql-mock